SteffenReith/J1Sc/README.md

 ![Nexys4DDRJtag](./doc/xilinx/Nexys4DDRJtag.jpg)

-Note that the jtag-support is tested on a Nexys4DDR only!
+Note that the jtag-support is tested on a Nexys4DDR only, but in principle it should work for the IcoBoard and the iCEBreaker too!